eeeps/visual-acuity-on-the-web/README.md

 —Dennis R. Ankrum, Viewing Angle And Distance In Computer Workstations

-TL;DR sometimes impaired vision makes us hold screens closer; sometimes it makes us hold them further away.
+TL;DR some kinds of impaired vision make us hold screens closer; others make us hold them further away.

-Another reason that people
+Another reason that people change viewing distances is the context that they're using their device in.

+Laptops on a plane are going to be different distances from your face than laptops at a desk.